mezantrop/svcstats.py/README.md

+# Warning!
+This project has been migrated to GitLab with the same name.
 # svcstats.py
 ## svcstats.py - Report IBM SVC/Storwize storage system performance statistics for nodes, vdisks, mdisks or drives in CLI using SMI-S interface